Dara-O/triple-ported-memory/README.md

 ### Coarse-grain Writes then Reads with Consecutive Bank Conflicts
 ![Waveform showing Coarse-grain Writes then Reads with Bank Conflict](diagrams/waveforms/coarse_write_read_w_bank_conf.png "Course Coarse-Grain Writes then Reads with Bank Conflict")
-<p style="text-align: center;">Simulation Waveform showing coarse-grain writes then reads with bank conflicts on each write and read.
-Viewed using Gtkwave</p>
+<div align="center">Simulation Waveform showing coarse-grain writes then reads with bank conflicts on each write and read.
+Viewed using Gtkwave</div>

 The waveform shows that requests can be pipelined.
 When a bank conlict occurs, the `freeze_inputs` output signal is asserted, prompting the user (perhaps another device) to not change the inputs to the triple ported memory on the next rising edge of the clock.
 Once the conflicting requests are fulfilled, `freeze_inputs` deasserts, allowing the user the change the inputs to the triple ported memory on the next rising edge of the clock.
 The waveform also shows the default priority (port1 > port2 > port3) as seen in the staggered outputs on the `port#_data_out` ports.
 Port 1 and 2's data are returned before port 3's.
 This priority doesn't change since all ports access the memory with the same frequency.

 ### Fine-grain Writes then Reads with Consecutive Bank Conflicts

 ![Waveform showing Fine-grain writes then reads with bank conflicts](diagrams/waveforms/fine_write_read_w_bank_conf.png "Waveform showing Fine-grain writes then reads with bank conflicts")
-<p style="text-align: center;">Simulation Waveform showing fine-grain writes then reads with bank conflicts on each write and read.
-Viewed using Gtkwave</p>
+<div align="center">Simulation Waveform showing fine-grain writes then reads with bank conflicts on each write and read.
+Viewed using Gtkwave</div>

 ### Coarse-grain Writes then Reads with No Bank Conflict
 ![Waveform showing Coarse-grain writes then reads without bank conflicts](diagrams/waveforms/coarse_write_read_wo_bank_conf.png "Waveform showing Coarse-grain writes then reads without bank conflicts")
-<p style="text-align: center;">Simulation Waveform showing coarse-grain writes then reads without bank conflicts.
-Viewed using Gtkwave</p>
+<div align="center">Simulation Waveform showing coarse-grain writes then reads without bank conflicts.
+Viewed using Gtkwave</div>

 Since no bank conflicts occur, all requests are handled simultaneously, leading to a lower overall latency.

 ### Fine-grain writes then reads with No Bank Conflict
 ![Waveform showing Fine-grain writes then reads without bank conflicts](diagrams/waveforms/fine_write_read_wo_bank_conf.png "Waveform showing Fine-grain writes then reads without bank conflicts")
-<p style="text-align: center;">Simulation Waveform showing fine-grain writes then reads without bank conflicts.
-Viewed using Gtkwave</p>
+<div align="center">Simulation Waveform showing fine-grain writes then reads without bank conflicts.
+Viewed using Gtkwave</div>

 ### Demonstration of Dynamic Priority Arbitration
 ![Waveform showing dynamic priority arbitration.](diagrams/waveforms/dynamic_port_priority_demo.png "Waveform showing dynamic priority arbitration.")
-<p style="text-align: center;">Waveform showing dynamic priority arbitration.
-Viewed using Gtkwave.</p>
+<div align="center">Waveform showing dynamic priority arbitration.
+Viewed using Gtkwave.</div>

 The waveform above shows that as the access fequency of each port changes (by controlling when `port#_valid_in` is asserted) so does the priority of with which each port's request is handled.
 The waveform cycles through all six possible priority scenarios: (123->312->321->231->213->132).
 It appears that there are only three unique scenarios since the memory module is can execute two reads simultaneous even when the requests cause a bank conflict.